 Our research has the primary goal of advancing the interconversion of chemical and electrical energy to meet the challenge of creating a renewable and sustainable energy economy.
 Our approach is to develop and employ high resolution, in situ microscopy and spectroscopy to understand chemical and material processes beyond the ensemble, at the single particle, single molecule level.

 7/24/20: New review article accepted!
 "Light-induced voltages in catalysis by plasmonic nanostructures" is published in Accounts of Chemical Research.
 Link

 7/20/19: New research article accepted!
 "Ammonia oxidation enhanced by photopotential generated by plasmonic excitation of a bimetallic electrocatalyst" is published in Angewandte Chemie International Edition.
 Link

 7/19/20: New review article accepted!
 "Nanoscale optical imaging in chemistry" is published in Chemical Society Reviews.
 Link

-7/1/20: Positions available!
-Graduate students, undergraduate students, and postdoctoral scholars interested in joining the team are encouraged to send Dr. Wilson an email (aj.wilson [at] louisville.edu) to discuss available research opportunities.
+7/1/20: Graduate and undergraduate research positions available!
+Students interested in joining the team are encouraged to send Prof. Wilson an email (aj.wilson [at] louisville.edu) to discuss available research opportunities.